Mx. Brighton Brooks

 My Experience

-The bulk of my professional experience is sitting alongside queer, transgender, and neurodivergent teens and adults, dancers and artists.
-I view human behavior as adaptive responses to oppressive systems, not broken people.
-I specialize in working with anxiety, depression, trauma recovery, neurodivergence, and identity from a neurobiological perspective to facilitate discovery and practice of embodied self-care skills.
-Choice, play, connection, humor, and compassion are key components in my work as a therapist, teacher, and workshop guide.
+The bulk of my professional experience is sitting alongside queer, transgender, and neurodivergent teens and adults, dancers and artists providing individual and group psychotherapy as well as career counseling.
+I specialize in working with anxiety, depression, trauma recovery, neurodivergence, and identity from a neurobiological perspective to facilitate discovery and practice of embodied wellness skills.
+I do not have specific training working with PWUD (people who use drugs), OCD, or active disordered eating.
+Choice, play, connection, humor, and compassion are key components in my work as a therapist and workshop guide.

 I earned my Psychology BA (2005) and Masters of Education in Counseling (2009) from UAF while studying modern group improvisation and international dance styles from around the world.
 Most recently, my studies with Embodied Neurobiology (2019-2024) allowed me to complete all requirements to become a Registered Dance/Movement Therapist as well as a Licensed Professional Counselor.
 I’ve also completed Phase I of Brainspotting and the Trauma Research Foundation’s intensive course in trauma-informed Neurofeedback.